andrewmcdan/arduino-compile-sketches/README.md

-## This is my fork of Arduino's compile action.
+## This is my fork of Arduino's compile sketches action.

 I mostly just wanted to experiment with GitHub actions, but also I wanted to make some customizations to this one.
 The main thing I changed was making it compatible with Teensy's memory usage report.